Information for Defendants in Sexual Assault Cases

 Two kinds of HIV tests can be done:

 • HIV antibody test.
-This test looks for "antibodies" - cells in your body that fight infection.
-But, there is a gap between the time you are infected with HIV and the time that antibodies can be found by an HIV antibody test.
-This is called the "window period."
-Most people develop antibodies within a month of being infected with HIV.
-Almost everyone develops HIV antibodies within three months.
+This test looks for cells in your body that develop to fight infection.
+They are called "antibodies".
+When you get infected with HIV, this test cannot detect HIV antibodies right away.
+There is a gap (or, "window-period") between when you get infected and when the antibodies can be detected Most people develop antibodies within a month of being infected with HIV.
+ALmost everyone develops HIV antibodies within three months.

 • HIV viral load test.
 This test measures any HIV in your body.
 It can find HIV even before antibodies develop.
 So, an HIV viral load test is a more accurate test if you have been infected in the past month.

-The kind of test you take depends on how much time has passed since the rape or sexual assault that you are accused of:
+The kind of test you take depends on how much time has passed since the rape or sexual assault that you are accused of committing.

-If it has been more than 7 days but less than 30 days since the rape or sexual assault:
+If it has been more than 7 days since the rape or sexual assault, but less than 30 days:

 You will be given both an HIV antibody test and an HIV viral load test.